-Q: If a company is using an external person to manage the acquisition, when should he or she be brought in?
+Q: If a company is using an external person to manage the acquisition, when should s/he be brought in?

 A: Ideally the individual should be brought in before the kick-off meeting that will occur between both companies regarding the post-acquisition integration work.
 The responsible parties within the acquiring company should meet with the external person engaged to oversee and manage the integration work.
 The meeting should result in a list of the names and titles of the responsible parties from both parties who need to attend the kick-off meeting.
 A flexible plan should be drawn up for the kick-off meeting that will be used as a tool to help both companies comment and suggest the best ways to have a successful integration and to develop the detailed post acquisition integration plan template.

 To learn more about accounting integration during an M&A, contact us today.
-You can also learn more by downloading our service sheet:
+You can also learn more by downloading our whitepaper on post-acquisition finance transformation:

 Categorized in: M&A Due Diligence & Transactions